The Mamas & the Papas: 1966–1967: If You Can Believe Your Eyes and Ears and The Mamas & the Papas

 The Mamas & the Papas peaked at No. 4 in the US and No. 24 in the UK, continuing the band's success.
 "I Saw Her Again" was released as a single in June 1966 and reached No. 5 in the US and No. 11 in the UK.
 There is a false start to the final chorus of the song at 2'42".
 While mixing the record, Bones Howe inadvertently punched in the coda vocals too early.
 He then rewound the tape and inserted the vocals in their proper position.
-On playback, the mistaken early entry could still be heard, making it sound as though Doherty repeated the first three words, singing "I saw her ...
-I saw her again last night".
+On playback, the mistaken early entry could still be heard, making it sound as though Doherty repeated the first three words, singing "I saw her...I saw her again last night".
 Lou Adler liked the effect, and told Howe to leave it in the final mix.
 "That has to be a mistake: nobody's that clever", Paul McCartney told the group.
-The device was imitated by John Sebastian in the Lovin' Spoonful song, "Darlin' Be Home Soon" (1966), and by Kenny Loggins in the song "I'm Alright" (1980).
+The device was imitated by John Sebastian in the Lovin' Spoonful song "Darling Be Home Soon" (1966), and by Kenny Loggins in the song "I'm Alright" (1980).
 "Words of Love" was the second single from the album, released in November 1966 as a double A-side with "Dancing in the Street".
 The record reached No. 5 in the US.
 "Dancing in the Street", which had been a hit two years earlier for Martha and the Vandellas, struggled to No. 73.
 In the UK it was backed with "I Can't Wait" and peaked at No. 47.

-With Michelle Phillips reinstated, the group embarked on a small tour on the East coast to promote the record in the fall of 1966.
-At a September 1966 concert at Fordham University in New York City, the band was noted by Gus Duffy and Jim Mason of their co-headlining band, Webster's New Word, as being clearly "high, drunk, or tripping.
+With Michelle Phillips reinstated, the group embarked on a small tour on the East Coast to promote the record.
+Their co-headlining band was Webster's New Word, two members being Gus Duffy and Jim Mason.
+At a September 1966 concert at Fordham University in New York City, Duffy and Mason both noted that the group was clearly "high, drunk, or tripping.
 When they got on stage, it was clear that these people shouldn't be on stage ...
 They tumbled onto the stage, shambled around, and just got nowhere".